 All BSc students will be provided with a basic level of competency in the use of current IT tools.
 Finding, retrieving, and preparing electronic documents and communicating electronically becomes second-nature to all science students.
 In many programmes students work frequently with symbolic calculation packages such as Mathematical and MAPLE, statistical packages such as S-Plus, and numerical packages.
-Others develop proficiency in a scientific typesetting environment such as LaTeX or produce Web documents in HTML format.
+Others develop proficiency in a scientific type-setting environment such as LaTeX or produce Web documents in HTML format.
 Databases, CAD, GIS, and spreadsheets; a variety of hardware and operating systems experience further round out the set of skills of many science graduates.

-The Faculty of Science Certificate in IT provides a discipline-based programme to students entering first or second year majoring in Chemistry, Earth Sciences, Mathematics, Physics or Statistics.
+The Faculty of Science Certificate in IT provides a discipline-based programme to students majoring in Earth Sciences, Mathematics, Physics or Statistics.
 A Certificate in IT will be awarded if you complete:

-- The (20-credit) major or honours programme in one of the following: Chemistry, Earth Sciences, Mathematics, Physics, Statistics; - 2.
+- 1. The (20-credit) major or honours programme in one of the following: Earth Sciences, Mathematics, Physics, Statistics; - 2.
 The classes identified by the major department which cover the following categories of IT.